 Units: 3 units

 This is a multi-disciplinary course that aims to provide a comprehensive introduction to contemporary China developments with an analytical and forward-looking approach.
-The major areas of investigation include China's unique political system and the nation's dynamics of reform, growth strategy and its potential impacts on the world economy and global finance, social and cultural dimensions of change and external relations especially in regard to Asia, the United States and the European Union.
-One special feature is a visual-based introduction to China's different geographical regions to help students to understand and explore China's complex environment as a vast country with very long history.
+The major areas of investigation include China's unique political system and the nation's dynamics of reform, growth strategy and its potential impacts on the world economy and global finance, social and cultural dimensions of change and external relations especially in regard to Asia, the United States, and the European Union.
+One special feature is a visual-based introduction to China's different geographical regions to help students to understand and explore China's complex environment as a vast country with a very long history.